 I chuckled.
 “Then I will do the filling up.”

-Vishi had purposely kept the interior of the car cold so we both wouldn’t get too warm and fall asleep as we traveled.
-Given that we had started out at 4:30 in the morning and it was now 2:00 in the afternoon, even with switching out drivers, that was a wise move on her part.
+Vishi purposely kept the interior of the car cold so we wouldn’t get too warm and both fall asleep as we traveled.
+Given that we started out at 4:30 in the morning and it was now 2:00 in the afternoon, that was a wise move on her part.
 It did mean we had to wear light jackets inside, though.
-Since we hadn’t stopped for a good three hours, we were unaware just how much the temperature had changed on the outside.
-The weather had been somewhat warm when we left.
-Traveling northeast and moving upward in elevation had made quite a difference.
+The weather was cool when we left, but we hadn’t stopped for a good three hours, so we were unaware how much things had changed outside the car.
+Traveling northeast and moving upward in elevation made quite a difference in temperature.
 When Vishi opened her door to climb out, we learned the harsh truth: the car was warm compared to the world around us.
-Our light jackets, short-sleeve shirts, jeans and boots (well Mukluks in her case) were not a great help against the frigid air.
+Our light jackets, short-sleeve shirts, jeans and boots (well mukluks in her case) were not a great help against the frigid air.

 “Good God!”
 Vishi hollered out.
 “Let’s make this quick!”

-I grinned while I watched her scamper off across the parking lot toward the convenience store, her arms folded against her chest to keep her ungloved hands warm.
+I grinned as I watched her scamper off across the parking lot toward the convenience store, her arms folded against her chest to keep her ungloved hands warm.

-This was a familiar place.
-We had stopped here on the way to and back from the university after our junior year in high school when Vishi’s daddy drove us down for a visit to Vishi’s choice of schools.
-They had dragged me along because of the community college in the same city.
+She was right about this being a familiar place.
+We’d stopped here on the way to and back from the university after our junior year in high school when Vishi’s daddy drove us down for a visit to Vishi’s choice of schools.
+They dragged me along because of the community college in the same city.
 Even then Vishi was setting her plan in motion for both of us to go to school and room together.
-I’m not sure if the reason behind it was to appease her daddy’s aching heart, having his only child go to school so far away, but it worked.
+I’m not sure if the reason behind it was to assuage her daddy’s fears and aching heart, having his only child go to school so far away, but it worked.
 With me in the picture, he knew I would take care of her and he agreed to let her go.
-We had made the trip two more times, first to sign papers on a house to rent and change our residence status last summer, and then to finally start school a few months ago.
-It was a nice store, with clean bathrooms, a fairly healthy mix of food to choose from, and a pump that accepted the gas card Vishi’s daddy had given her.
+We stopped here twice when we made the trip down and back to sign papers on a house to rent and change our residence status last summer, and once more to start school a few months ago.
+It was a nice store, with clean bathrooms, a fairly healthy mix of food to choose from, and a pump that accepted the gas card Vishi’s daddy gave her.

 While I pumped gas, I did a little people watching.
-Since no one struck me as particularly villainous, I rested my eyes briefly on the strange old wooden Indian statue to one side of the main entrance and exit.
+Since no one struck me as particularly villainous, I rested my eyes briefly on the strange old wooden Indian statue positioned to one side of the main doors.
 Why they displayed it here, outdoors at a convenience store of all places, I had no clue.
-If thieves really were around, they would have stolen such a beautiful antique long ago.
-Even so, it didn’t hurt to be on guard.
-I was positive my roommate was keeping an eye out for things, too.
-Sure enough, when Vishi left the building, she kindly held the door open for a woman going in, but I noted it was also a sidestepping maneuver to get the man walking right behind her to step out and away and go about his business.
-While it was clear Vishi was still a courteous person, the way she watched the people in the parking lot spoke volumes.
+If thieves were around, they would’ve stolen such a beautiful antique long ago.

 Vishi trotted over, arms still folded tightly across her chest for warmth.
 Her short cropped black hair was dotted with some of the small white snowflakes ominously descending.
 They were melting as they touched the warm ground, but it wouldn’t be long before things cooled a bit further and made our trip more challenging.